JohnGebreselassie/CookingList/JOURNEY.md

         ac.
 Pydantic Schemes and Data Validation
         ad.
 Wrote everything reflecting a list of dictionaries, need to learn PostgreSQL for database ae.
 HTTP Exceptions and /docs
 4. 7/15
     a.
 Started Postgres - installed Postico2 as my editor, using pgadmin4 to control databases
-    b. tutorial finished by tomorrow, but its all in Postico so nothing new here
+    b. tutorial finished by tomorrow, but its all in Postico so nothing new in this repository
+5. 7/16
+    a.
+Finished PostgreSQL tutorial on Postico
+        aa. basic tables, entities, keywords
+        ab.
+Create, Read, Update, Delete (CRUD) functions
+        ac.
+Relational tables
+    b.
+Knowing this, I can start thinking through some basic database design for my project
+        ba.
+Table of users with table of recipes, a user can have many recipes (one-to-many)
+    c.
+SQLAlchemy starts tomorrow, goal is to finish by Saturday and start endpoints over the weekend